-Knowledge FROM customers - Using customer feedback for product innovation at EC
+Knowledge FROM customers - Using Customer Feedback for Product Innovation at Siemens

-The "Electronics Company" (EC) - a globally acting electronics giant - case study focuses on the use of knowledge from customers in EC's mobile communications business unit.
-EC wanted to use its huge base of inbound customer complaints and feedback for product enhancement and innovation.
+The Siemens case study focuses on the use of knowledge from customers in Siemens' mobile communications business unit.
+Siemens wanted to use its huge base of inbound customer complaints and feedback for product enhancement and innovation.